How to install Backdrop CMS

 - Choose language

-If you want to install using a language other than English, click the Learn how to install Backdrop in other languages link.
+If you want to install using a language other than English, see Learn how to install Backdrop in other languages.

 - (hidden) Choose profile

 In most cases, the standard profile is optimal so this question will be skipped.
 When installing a special distribution of Backdrop you may be asked to select that option on this step.

 If your installation directory is not configured properly, you'll be informed on this page.
 Correct each problem, and either refresh the browser window or click 'Proceed with the installation' to see if there are any other errors.